 Keratoconus typically first develops in people in their teens and early 20s.
-It can progress over years and usually affects both eyes, though it can develop in just one.
+It can progress over the years and usually affects both eyes, though it can develop in just one.
 When it affects both eyes, one is often worse affected.

 The symptoms of keratoconus include:

 - Irregular astigmatism – as the cornea changes shape, creating blurry or distorted vision.

 - Nearsightedness (myopia) – this means objects close to you look clear, but you have difficulty seeing things further away.

 - Light sensitivity – you may find bright lights uncomfortable or experience glare around lights, especially in the dark.

 As the shape of the cornea becomes progressively more distorted, your vision may get worse and cause vision problems and other symptoms, including:

 - More severe blurred and distorted vision

 - Being unable to wear contact lenses due to the shape of the cornea

 - Scarring of the cornea with loss of transparency further hindering the ability to see clearly